-325.1 Purpose and Objectives:
+324.1 Purpose and Objectives-

-- A. Authority: This section is enacted in accordance with RSA 674:21, and is referred to as the Open Space Development Ordinance. - B. Purpose: The purpose of these open space development provisions is to encourage flexibility in the design and development of land in order to preserve open space and traditional rural character, and to promote the most efficient use of land in harmony with its natural features and protecting the natural resource base.
-The intent is to enhance and protect the health, safety, convenience, and general welfare of the inhabitants of Deerfield. - C. Objectives: Open Space Development shall promote the following objectives. - 1.
-Preserve the natural beauty of existing rural roads, topography, agricultural and wooded areas and to provide usable open space and recreation facilities in close proximity to dwelling units; encourage the use of buffers, wildlife habitats and corridors and greenways in order to achieve the above: - 2.
+A. Purpose: The purpose of these open space development provisions is to encourage flexibility in the design and development of land in order to preserve open space and traditional rural character, and to promote the most efficient use of land in harmony with its natural features

+- and protecting the natural resource base.
+The intent is to enhance and protect the health, safety, convenience, and general welfare of the inhabitants of Deerfield. - B. Objectives: Open Space Development shall promote the following objectives: - 1.
+Preserve the natural beauty of existing rural roads, topography, agricultural and wooded areas and to provide usable open space and recreation facilities in close proximity to dwelling units; encourage the use of buffers, wildlife habitats and corridors and greenways in order to achieve the above; - 2.
 Encourage a less sprawling form of development which makes more efficient use of land, requires shorter networks of streets and utilities, and fosters less consumption of rural and/or agricultural land; - 3.
 Provide an efficient procedure which can insure appropriate, high quality design and site planning and a high level of environmental amenities; - 4.
-Avoid development of portions of sites which have poor soil conditions, high water tables, are subject to flooding, or have excessively steep slopes; - D. Open Space Plan: Subdivisions proposed under the Open Space Development ordinance shall incorporate the objectives of the Town of Deerfield Open Space Plan, dated August 2010 or later, in the overall design of the proposed Open Space Development.
+Avoid development of portions of sites which have poor soil conditions, high water tables, are subject to flooding, or have excessively steep slopes;

-325.2 Definitions: The following terms as used in this section shall have the following definitions:
+The following terms as used in this section shall have the following definitions:

-- A. Open Space Development or Open Space Subdivision: A subdivision or development of land where the lot area and other dimensional standards are reduced in exchange for the preservation of permanently protected open space, recreational land, forests or farmland. - B. Conventional Subdivision: A subdivision having lot areas setback, frontage, and street layout that conform to the requirements of Section 204 of the Town of Deerfield Zoning Ordinance. - C. Home Owners Association: A private non-profit corporation, association, or other legal entity established to manage and support the activities of the open space development, in which membership is mandatory for owners of lots in the subdivision. - D. Open Space: Land for which development rights have been restricted under this ordinance. - E. Parent Lot: Any lot existing as of March 11, 2008, the date of the adoption of this ordinance. - F. Yield Plan: A subdivision plan, with such information as the Planning Board may require, showing the subdivision of the land as a Conventional Subdivision for single-family houses.
+- A. Open Space Development or Open Space Subdivision: A subdivision or development of land where the lot area and other dimensional standards are reduced in exchange for the preservation of permanently protected open space, recreational land, forests or farmland. - B. Conventional Subdivision: A subdivision having lot areas setback, frontage, and street layout that conform to the requirements of Section 204 of the Town of Deerfield Zoning Ordinance. - C. Home Owners Association: A private non-profit corporation, association, or other legal entity established to manage and support the activities of the open space development, in which membership is mandatory for owners of lots in the subdivision. - D. Open Space: Land for which development rights have been restricted under this ordinance. - E. Parent Lot: Any lot existing as of March 1 1, 2008, the date of the adoption of this ordinance. - F. Yield Plan: A subdivision plan, with such information as the Planning Board may require, showing the subdivision of the land as a Conventional Subdivision for single-family houses.